 Sale of the Company Shares

 As soon as the shares of the target business has been shifted to a new ownership, the ownership will be passed on to the buyer.
-It’s most likely that the new owner of the company shares would wish to appoint new auditors, key employees, and directors.
+It’s most likely that the new owner of the company shares may appoint new auditors, key employees, and directors.
 The buyer can also choose to remove certain officers.
-If so, then it should be stated in the SPA and all parties to the agreement are to agree to the term.
+If so, then it should be stated in the SPA and requires the agreement of all the parties.

 A warranty is a contractual statement that is made by a seller on completion in related to the business shares that are being bought.
 Warranties have two main purposes: